Our Team

 Email: mtaylor@goatstownetss.ie

-Bridget Cody, Third Year Coordinator, Teacher of English and Learning Support
+Bridget Cody, Teacher of English, Guidance and Learning Support

 Bridget is a folk musician and songwriter, with a passion for reading, writing and creativity in all its forms.
 Her teaching is influenced by a desire to allow young people to learn in a creative environment that encourages expression, confidence and freedom of thought.